usman-ghani564/customer-finance-nextjs/README.md

-## Next.js App Router Course - Starter
+## Customer Finance App - Next.js

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+This app handle customer finance.
+Both Frontend and Backend is built using Next.js.
+To visit the website click on this link: https://customer-finance-nextjs.vercel.app/